Chrisvassiliou/FabSim3/doc/InstallApplicationRemotely.md

 >	repository: https://github.com/vecma-project/QCG-PilotJob.git   # github repository
 >	name : QCGPilotManager  # Name of the downloaded zip with pip
 >	version: 0.1	# last release version
+>   additional_dependencies:   # Additional package you'd like to install
+>        - numpy
+>        - pandas

 The application will be install to the '--user' path by default.